-Primarily Primates cares for 42 lemurs, including ring-tailed, brown and ruffed lemurs.
+Primarily Primates cares for over 40 lemurs, including ring-tailed, brown and ruffed lemurs.
 They were rescued from behavioral research, the exotic pet trade and zoos.

 Ring-tailed lemurs have gained exposure through movies like IMAX’s Island of Lemurs: Madagascar and the animated kids’ film Madagascar starring King Julien, but what may come as a surprise is there are more than 90 species of lemurs.

 Sadly, 94 percent of lemurs are threatened with extinction.
 Forty-nine species are listed as endangered and another 24 species are critically endangered.
 Threats include bush meat hunting, the exotic pet trade, loss of habitat from animal farming, logging and wood harvesting, mining and charcoal production and climate change.

 There are two main groups of primates: the prosimians and the anthropoids.
 Lemurs are prosimians.
 Prosimians means “pre-monkeys” or “early monkeys.”
 Native only to the island of Madagascar and the neighboring Comoro Islands, lemurs resemble the oldest ancestors of primates who existed tens of millions of years ago.
 It’s suggested that lemurs made their way to Madagascar from the larger African continent millions of years ago and have since adapted and evolved into the diverse number of species that exist today.

 Lemurs do not have prehensile tails (they cannot hang by their tails from trees like monkeys), but they do have long, wet noses.
 While their thumbs and big toes are opposable, they mainly use their teeth and an extended “toilet claw” on the second toe of their hind feet for grooming.